Herculaneum: Archaeology

 Prince d'Elbeuf began constructing a villa in neighbouring Granatello, and to furnish it, he grew intrigued in local tales of wells containing antique sculptures and artworks.
-In 1709, he acquired the site of a recently-dug well and tunnelled out from its bottom in search of sculptures.
+In 1709, he acquired the site of a recently dug well and tunnelled out from its bottom in search of sculptures.
 The tunnel reached what would be later identified as a theatre, where remarkable sculptures were uncovered.
 Among the earliest sculptures discovered were two exquisitely carved Herculaneum women, currently housed in the Skulpturensammlung in Dresden.
 The excavation ceased in 1711 out of concern about the stability of the structures above.

-Major excavations resumed in 1738.
-With the engineer from Zaragoza Roque Joaquín de Alcubierre, Giovanni Antonio Medrano began the excavations of Herculaneum, giving rise to a new type of activity under the patronage of Charles III of Spain, who had recently begun building his nearby palace in Portici.
-He appointed the Spanish military engineer Rocque Joaquin de Alcubierre to supervise the extensive new project.
+Major excavations resumed in 1738 under the patronage of Charles III of Spain, who had recently begun building his nearby palace in Portici.
+He appointed the Italian military engineer Giovanni Antonio Medrano and Roque Joaquin de Alcubierre to supervise the extensive new project.
 The publication of "Le Antichità di Ercolano" ("The Antiquities of Herculaneum") had a striking influence on nascent European Neoclassicism; by the end of the 18th century, motifs from Herculaneum began to appear on fashionable furnishings, including decorative wall-paintings, tripod tables, perfume burners, and teacups.
 Nonetheless, excavation ceased once again in 1762 as a result of Winckelmann's harsh criticism of the treasure-hunting techniques.
 The discovery of neighbouring Pompeii, substantially simpler to excavate due to a smaller layer of material covering the site (4m as compared to 20m at Herculaneum), diverted attention and effort.

 King Francis I ordered land acquisitions and promoted renewed excavations between 1828 and 1837.
 Acquisitions continued under the newly formed Kingdom of Italy, extending excavations eastwards till 1875.

 From 1927 until 1942, Amedeo Maiuri conducted a new campaign, sponsored by Mussolini's regime, which unearthed approximately four hectares which today are part of the archaeological park.

-Hundreds of skeletons were found in the so-called "boat houses", by the ancient shoreline, between 1980–1981.
+Hundreds of skeletons were found in the so-called "boat houses", by the ancient shoreline, between 1980 and 1981.
+The excavation was led by archaeologist Giuseppe Maggi.

-The Villa of the Papyri, the northwest baths, the House of the Dionysian Reliefs and a large collapsed monument were brought to light between 1996 to 1999.
+The Villa of the Papyri, the northwest baths, the House of the Dionysian Reliefs and a large collapsed monument were brought to light between 1996 and 1999.
 However, the area was left in a chaotic state until major conservation interventions from 2000 through 2007.

 Many public and private buildings, including the forum complex, are yet to be excavated.